Criminal justice in New France

 Criminal justice in New France was integral to the successful establishment of a French colonial system in North America.
-New France was no stranger to criminal activity from its very roots.
-In 1608, shortly after the founding of Quebec, Samuel de Champlain executed Jean Duvel for allegedly leading a conspiracy against him.
+New France had some incidences of crime though overall the rate was quite low and the crimes often benign.

 By 1636, the citizens of Québec began to be charged for crimes such as blasphemy, drunkenness and failing to attend Mass.
 As New France progressed, its legal institutions became more advanced.
 Promulgated across the France and the French Empire in 1670, the Criminal Ordinance of 1670 provided a foundation for New France's criminal procedures and punishments.

 Criminal procedure

 Criminal trials in New France followed the inquisitorial procedure detailed by the Criminal Ordinance of 1670.
 Accusations could be made by citizens or by the attorney-general in the event that a crime had become public knowledge.
 To discourage false accusations, citizens suing for redress were often obligated to cover the expenses of the proceedings and could be prosecuted for libel if the accused was acquitted.